interneuron-ai/az-sentence-similarity/README.md

----
-tags:
- - sentence-similarity
----

-# Azerbaijani Sentence Similarity Based on BERT - Model Description
+# Azerbaijani Sentence Similarity Based on BERT

 This model is developed by Alas Development Center and is tailored for the specific use case of sentence similarity in the Azerbaijani language.
 It employs the bert-base-multilingual-cased architecture, fine-tuned on a Azerbaijani sentence similarity dataset.
 The primary function of this model is to predict the similarity score between two sentences, which can be highly beneficial in various NLP applications such as information retrieval, question answering, and content analysis.